msdsubrata9/devTinder/readme.md

 # PROJECT NAME : DEV TINDER

 # HLD
-1. we will make 2 microservices:
+1. we will make two microservices:
     a.
 Frontend
     b.
 Backend
 2. In Frontend we are using React